Placentia, Newfoundland and Labrador: Tourism and culture

 Placentia has many features that make it a popular tourist attraction in Newfoundland and Labrador.
 It has a unique lift-bridge named the Sir Ambrose Shea Lift Bridge that spans the tumultuous tides of 'the gut' (the narrow opening to the harbour).
 Around Placentia, countless buildings and sites reflect the deep history of the area.
 In 1893, Harry Verran who was a mining engineer from Cornwall, England, worked for Cyrus Field.
 He built a historic house that now operates as a bed and breakfast called Rosedale Manor.

 There are many archaeological sites (some partially re-constructed), several excellent examples of late-19th century Newfoundland architecture, two museums (O'Reilly House and Castle Hill), and one of the two Marine Atlantic ferry links from Newfoundland to Nova Scotia (via Argentia).
 The local historical society owns both the O'Reilly House and St. Luke's Cultural Heritage Centre (formerly St. Luke's Anglican Church) which is used to host workshops, presentations, performances, and even an escape room.
 It is 130 km from the capital city, St. John's, and is within easy distance of the scenic Cape Shore (including the Cape St. Mary's Ecological Reserve), and St. Mary's Bay, Conception Bay, and the inner reaches of Placentia Bay.

 In 2009, Placentia celebrated the opening of the Placentia Bay Cultural Arts Centre with a month of artistic events, including drama productions, art exhibitions (three shows recognizing art from elementary students, high school students, and adults), and musical performances.

 The town has an established summer stock theatre troupe, Placentia Area Theatre D'Heritage (PATH), which performs historical plays of significance in the Placentia area.
-The primary production is Faces of Fort Royale, performed at Castle Hill National Historic Site, depicting the lives of the early inhabitants of Placentia under the leadership of Governor De Broullion.
+The primary production is Faces of Fort Royale, performed at Castle Hill National Historic Site, depicting the lives of the early inhabitants of Placentia under the leadership of Governor De Brouillan.
 They also perform a dinner theatre cabaret set in the 1950s during the Argentia Base heyday, and a ghost walk.
 The troupe generally consists of post-secondary students under the direction of the province's finest theatre producers.